nrkno/sofie-core/packages/documentation/drafts/drafts-ignore-me.md

 ### Timeline Object

 The timeline-objects are stored inside of the [Pieces](dictionary#piece) and they control what's going to be played out on a technical level.
-When a [Part](dictionary#part) starts playing, all the timeline-objects from it's [Pieces ](dictionary#piece)are added to the [Timeline](dictionary#timeline) and played out by the Playout Gateway.
+When a [Part](dictionary#part) starts playing, all the timeline-objects from it's [Pieces] (dictionary#piece)are added to the [Timeline](dictionary#timeline) and played out by the Playout Gateway.

 ### Baseline